Vashon Ranger R7: Operational history

 By April 2019, 12 production aircraft had been delivered to customers, which included individuals and flight schools.
-By August 2021, 50 aircraft had been delivered and by November 2021, 66 had been delivered.
+By August 2021, 50 aircraft had been delivered; by November 2021, 66 had been delivered.
+As of October 2024, 103 aircraft are on the FAA registry.

 Variants

 Ranger R7 Yellowstone

 Base model powered by a 100 hp Continental O-200-D four-stroke, air-cooled powerplant and fitted with a Dynon SkyView Touch glass cockpit avionics system.
 No longer in production.